Fast, Tasty, Healthy, Cooking Recipes:

 Roast dinners: Happy days.

 The first dinner I want to show you is the traditional family roast.
 It's great for getting everyone around the table and making memories.
 The only cooking is to steam some vegetables like baby cut carrots, green beans, celery or pak choi.
-Carrots require 15 minutes, green beans and celery require 3 to 5 minutes and pak choi requires 2 minutes.
+Carrots require 15 minutes, green beans and celery require 3 to 5 minutes.
 Steam them in one tier and stagger the loading.
 This style of dinner is easy to expand by adding more vegetables like mashed turnip, parsnips, broccoli, cauliflower, roast potatoes, boiled baby potatoes and boiled rooster potatoes.

 Mashed potatoes and gravy are essential.
 Instant mash and gravy had something of a stigma but have advanced to the degree that it's difficult to distinguish instant from home made.
 Unlike home made gravy, instant is usually cholesterol free.
 It's certainly hard to argue with the convenience.
 Just pour the gravy mix or potato flakes into a saucepan, add boiling water and stir on an oven hob with a low heat setting.
 Both mixtures will thicken in a few minutes.

-Roasting a whole joint of meat can be tricky, often leaving an excess that needs to be used up.
-An easier option is to pick up some slices of roasted chicken, beef, lamb or pork from a deli.
+Roasting a whole joint of meat is economical but can be tricky, often leaving an excess that needs to be used up.
+An easier option is to pick up some slices of roasted turkey, beef, lamb or pork sandwich meat in the supermarket chiller section.
 Place a few slices on a plate and heat them in the oven.
 Slices of red meat have less volume than a fillet; eating two roast diners and a steak fillet each week can be considered healthy.
-Probably the most attractive feature of the Mediterranean diet is the encouragement to eat potatoes.
-If three slices of meat isn't satisfying you, fill up with more spuds.
+Probably the most attractive feature of a Mediterranean style diet is the encouragement to eat potatoes.
+If three slices of meat isn't satisfying, eat more spuds.

 Curry dinners: Cooking on auto-pilot.